 Food additives are chemicals that are added to certain foods to cure or preserve them.
 Some of them irritate your nervous system and trigger migraine attacks.

 If you constantly suffer from migraine headaches and you think they might be caused by food, it’s a good idea to keep a symptom diary.
-The diary should include what you’re eating, your menstrual cycle, physical activities and changes in environment or weather.
+What you eat, your menstrual cycle, physical activities, and changes in the environment or weather should all be recorded in your diary.

 This record will be a valuable tool for identifying your migraine triggers.
-When you spot a pattern, sidestepping the identified triggers can help keep migraine headaches away.
+When you notice a pattern, you can try to avoid the things that seem to set off your migraines.

 Is there a cure for your migraine?